-Research suggests that the rapid expansion of the parameter scale may lead to emergent abilities \cite{wei2022emergent}, which are formally defined as abilities that are not present in small models but arise in large models, constituting one of the most prominent characteristics distinguishing LLM from previous PLM.
-To conclude, emerging abilities can be categorized into threefolds.
+Research suggests that the rapid expansion of the parameter scale may lead to emergent abilities \cite{wei2022emergent}, which are formally defined as abilities that are not present in small models but arise in large language models, constituting one of the most prominent characteristics distinguishing LLM from previous PLM.
+In conclusion, emerging abilities can be categorized into threefolds.

 \textbf{In-context learning}.
 In-context learning \cite{wei2022emergent}\cite{sanh2021multitask}, known as ICL defined in GPT-3 \cite{brown2020language}, illustrates the ability of LLMs to acquire new task capabilities based on a small set of examples in context.
 Importantly, this process does not require additional training or gradient updates, indicating that the LLM is capable of completing new tasks with only prompts.
 In addition, \cite{wei2022emergent} reveals that ICL is associated with both the LLM and the downstream task.